-Beach Bum Birds: Coastal Fliers and Beach Birding Locations
+Beach Birds: Coastal Fliers and Beach Birding Locations

-Put your toes in the sand at these beach birding locations and grab some binoculars—you’ll want to check out these coastal fliers.
+Put your toes in the sand at these beach birding locations and grab some binoculars—you’ll want to check out these beach birds.

 Some of the other sandpipers to look for are least, semipalmated and western.
 There’s also the red knot, which has a plump body and thick black bill, and the willet, a large 15-inch bird that you can find inland in some areas as well.

 That’s just the beginning, though.
 The sandpiper group includes many others, which can make ID a bit tricky.
 But I encourage you to take on the challenge.
 It helps to have a good field guide with you.
 I personally like the Kaufman Field Guide to Birds of North America.
 It’s compact enough to fit in my back pocket—and, after all, Kenn Kaufman is one of the birding experts for Birds & Blooms.

 You’re almost guaranteed a few plover sightings if you’re visiting a beach town.
 Some plovers make their home on the coasts throughout the year, while others breed inland and winter at the beach.
 The killdeer, for instance, is a widespread plover that is as much at home at the edge of a parking lot as it is along the coast.
 If you spot a similar-looking but smaller bird, you could be looking at a semipalmated plover.
 In addition to the size difference, semipalms have only one black neckband, while the killdeer has two.
 Another killdeer doppelganger is the rarer piping plover.

 Two other coastal plovers are the Wilson’s and the snowy plover.
 The Wilson’s is content with coastal living year-round; it can be seen along the Gulf of Mexico and the Atlantic north to the Delmarva Peninsula.
 Snowy plovers are common on the Pacific and Gulf coasts, but their breeding grounds are also scattered through the western interior of North America.